KenV99/service.ipcdatastore/docs/service.ipcdatastore.rst

    disable and re-enable the addon in order for the changes to take effect.

 .. note::
-   When the more detailed testing suite is run, several exceptions will appear in the xbmc.log file.
+   When the more detailed testing suite is run, several exceptions will appear in the kodi.log (xbmc.log) file.
    This is expected behavior.
 Exceptions are part of the testing.

 .. note::
    When using the class IPCClientX (described :class:`below <ipcclientx.IPCClientX>`) if the addon id is specified,